Russia and Saudi Arabia urge all OPEC+ powers to join oil cuts | Headlines

 Russia and Saudi Arabia urge all OPEC+ powers to join oil cuts

-The Organization of the Petroleum Exporting Countries, Russia and other allies agreed last week to new voluntary cuts of about 2.2 million barrels per day (bpd), led by Saudi Arabia and Russia rolling over their voluntary cuts of 1.3 million barrel per day (bpd).
-"In the field of energy, the two sides commended the close cooperation between them and the successful efforts of the OPEC+ countries in enhancing the stability of global oil markets," the statement released by the Kremlin said.
+The Organization of the Petroleum Exporting Countries (OPEC), Russia and other allies agreed last week to new voluntary cuts of about 2.2 million barrels per day (bpd), led by Saudi Arabia and Russia rolling over their voluntary cuts of 1.3 million bpd.
+"In the field of energy, the two sides commended the close cooperation between them and the successful efforts of the OPEC+ countries in enhancing the stability of global oil markets," said the statement released by the Kremlin.

 "They stressed the importance of continuing this cooperation, and the need for all participating countries to join to the OPEC+ agreement, in a way that serves the interests of producers and consumers and supports the growth of the global economy," the statement, which was in Russian, added.
 The Russian version used the word "join" while an English translation of the statement, also released by the Kremlin, used the word "adhere" to the OPEC+ agreement.

-Saudi state news agency SPA said that the crown prince, known as MbS, and Putin had stressed in their meeting the need for OPEC+ members to commit to the group's agreement.
-Sources in the oil market said such an explicit public remark from the Kremlin and the kingdom about "joining" cuts appeared like a hint aimed at specific oil powers.
+Saudi state news agency SPA said that the crown prince, known as MbS, and Putin had emphasised in their meeting the need for OPEC+ members to commit to the group's agreement.
+Oil market sources said that such an explicit public remark from the Kremlin and the kingdom about "joining" cuts appeared to be an attempt to send a message to members of the OPEC+ club who had not cut or not cut enough.

-The Kremlin said Putin and MbS also discussed the conflicts in Gaza, Ukraine and Yemen, the Iranian nuclear programme and deepening defence cooperation.
-OPEC+
+The biggest member of OPEC excluded from the cuts is Iran, the economy of which has been under various U.S. sanctions since 1979 after the seizure of the U.S. embassy in Tehran.
+Iran is boosting production and hopes to reach output of 3.6 million bpd by March 20 next year.

+After his return to Moscow from Saudi Arabia, Putin on Thursday held talks with Iranian President Ebrahim Raisi in the Kremlin, along with Russia's Deputy Prime Minister Alexander Novak and Defence Minister Sergei Shoigu.
+PUTIN IN RIYADH

+MbS, 38, has sought to reassert Saudi Arabia as a regional power with less deference to the United States.
+Saudi Arabia is the biggest purchaser of U.S. arms.
+Putin, who sent troops into Ukraine in February 2022, says Russia is engaged in an existential battle with the West and has courted allies across the Middle East, Africa, Latin America and Asia amid Western attempts to isolate Moscow.

+"With regard to the crisis in Ukraine, the Russian side expressed appreciation for the humanitarian and political efforts undertaken by His Royal Highness Mohammed bin Salman," the joint statement said.
+OPEC+ DISCORD?

-OPEC+, whose members pump more than 40% of the world's oil, had to delay its meeting over disagreements about output with African producers, though some oil traders said they suspected a deeper schism inside the group.
-After the producers decided to cut, oil prices fell to a five month low - a clear sign that the market had expected more forthright action from OPEC+.
+Producer group OPEC+, the members of which pump more than 40% of the world's oil, had to delay its meeting over disagreements with African producers about output, though some traders said they suspected a deeper schism inside the group.
+After the producers decided to cut supply, oil prices fell to a five-month low - a clear sign that the market had expected more forthright action from OPEC+.

-Putin and MbS, who together control one-fifth of the oil pumped each day, were shown with smiles and engaging in an effusive handshake as Putin emerged from his car in the Saudi capital.
-Both MbS, 38, and Putin, 71, want - and need - high prices for oil - the lifeblood of their economies.
-The question for both is how much of the burden each should take on to keep prices aloft - and how to verify the burden.
+Putin and MbS, who together control a fifth of the oil pumped each day, were shown smiling and engaging in an effusive handshake as Putin emerged from his car in the Saudi capital.
+Both MbS and Putin, 71, want and need high prices for oil, the lifeblood of their economies.
+The question for both is how much of the burden each should take on to keep prices aloft, and how to verify the burden.

 At the talks with MbS, Putin said that a planned visit by the prince to Russia had been changed at the last minute, prompting him to visit Riyadh.
 "We awaited you in Moscow," Putin told MbS with a smile.

-The crown prince said through a Russian translator that he was of course ready to do that.
+The crown prince said through a Russian translator that he was ready to do that.
 "Then we are agreed," Putin said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)